Protocentral/protocentral_sensything/docs/Frequently asked questions.md

 ![switch](images//switch.jpg)

-Firstly connect the battery to the Sensything board, Then switch on the board.
+Firstly, connect the battery to the Sensything board, then switch on the board.

 | Situation                        | Solution                                                                                                                             |
 |----------------------------------|--------------------------------------------------------------------------------------------------------------------------------------|